 Latest posts by Maureen

-Not only does the Philly area have a plethora of fun adventures for families, it's also a haven for food freebies and discounts for kids.
+Not only does the Philly area have loads of options for fun family adventures, it's also a haven for food freebies and discounts for kids.
 Whether you're visiting the city or the suburbs, you will find chain restaurants and local spots that offer a break on the bill for kiddos.
 Want to plan an itinerary for the day or weekend?
-Check out our events calendar, choose a restaurant near your activity, and you're on your way!
+Check out our events calendar or head to a nearby museum, choose a restaurant near your activity, and you're on your way!
 Don't forget to confirm these deals with the restaurants before you head out.

 During the chill of the holidays in the Philadelphia area it's tough to think of a more traditional outdoor winter activity to do with the family than ice skating.
 Getting bundled in hats and scarves, lacing up your skates, and warming up with a steaming cup of hot chocolate after a spin on the ice is sure to please kids young and old.